cyberbotics/webots/docs/discord/technical-questions-2020.md

 I just dont really see the need for it.
 If your python function is that slow that it creates problems, you have other issues I think :p

-##### Rishi 12/19/2020 15:12:04
-Okay thank you!
-I'll go ahead with async mode then

-What I like is that now the robot,step becomes just another call to update the controller's info

-Yeah, the thing* is IDK the ways in which kids will mess up

-And then introducing this additional factor of having to call robot.step for advancing the simulation is an additional overhead on top of that

-##### Simon Steinmann [Moderator] 12/19/2020 15:14:07
 each approach brings its own challenges.
 I personally find synchronous much easier